Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 python2 test.py  0,03s user 0,03s system 0% cpu 10,109 total
 ```

-If you look closely the `After encode` message, you can see that it was printed 10 seconds after the `Before encode` message, indicating that the thread was somehow froze.
+If you look closely the `After encode` message, you can see that it was printed 10 seconds after the `Before encode` message, indicating that the thread was somehow frozen.

-# Down in the rabbit hole
+# Down the rabbit hole

-Why a simple line like `value.encode('latin1', 'encode')` would block the thread?
-The GIL has nothing to do here, but could have been.
-My hunch was that `str.encode` does more that it appears on my back.
+Why whould a simple line like `value.encode('latin1', 'encode')` block the thread?

-I had before encounter some weird behavior with import in a thread environment, maybe `str.encode` was importing a module behind my back.
-Let's try to find out which one:
+As I had encountered some weird behavior with imports in a threaded environment in the past, my huntch was that maybe, under the hood, `str.encode` was importing a module.
+So I set out to find which one:

 ```python
 In [1]: import sys